Aegians/rblx-scripts/README.md

 # Roblox Vault of each script i've made for games.
-More will be added soon as I find more games to play

-## Some are obfuscated for skid protection and game developer protection
+## Some are obfuscated for skid protection and game developer protection;More will be added soon as I find more games to play

 - [Gods Will](https://github.com/Aegians/Gods-Will)
 - [Blade Ball](https://github.com/Aegians/Bladez)